Bow varieties as symplectic reductions of $T^*(G/P)$: Symplectic Structure on Bow Varieties

 In this section, we give an embedding of a pointful bow variety into the cotangent bundle of a flag variety, using a slice of a symplectic reduction.
 So the embedding makes the bow variety a symplectic subvariety of $T^*Fl$.

-Before the main context, we introduce an argument which will be used frequently in this section: \begin{lemma} Suppose $X$ is a symplectic manifold with a Hamiltonian action of $G$ and a moment map $\mu$.
-Consider the symplectic reduction at a regular value $f\in \mathfrak{g}^*$.
+Before the main context, we introduce an argument which will be used frequently in this section:

+\begin{lemma} Suppose $X$ is a symplectic manifold with a Hamiltonian action of $G$, a moment map $\pi$, and a regular value $f\in \mathfrak{g}^*$.
+Consider the symplectic reduction at $f$.
 Suppose $Y$ is a submanifold of $X$ such that the composition of the following maps is an isomorphism:

-Then $Y$ can be viewed as the symplectic reduction via the above map and the symplectic form is just the pullback of that on $X$. \end{lemma} \begin{remark} These $Y$ are very rare when the group $G$ is not unipotent. \end{remark} \begin{proof} This basically involves the argument in the proof of symplectic reduction (see \cite{MARSDEN1974121}).
+Then $Y$ can be viewed as the symplectic reduction via the above map and the symplectic form is just the pullback of that on $X$. \end{lemma} \begin{remark} These $Y$ are very rare when the group $G$ is not unipotent. \end{remark} \begin{proof} This basically involves the argument in the proof of symplectic reduction (see \cite{MarsdenWeinstein:1974}).

 Consider the following diagram: